 How I got accepted to the Johns Hopkins School of Medicine

 This is the second in a weekly series of blog posts that will feature medical students telling their story of how they got into medical school.
-Earlier this week, we heard from Joshua about how he got into Georgetown School of Medicine.
 Today, Abby Fahnestock shares with us the captivating story of her acceptance to the Johns Hopkins University School of Medicine class of 2021.

 Abby, give us a peek into your life.
 What initially attracted you to pursue medicine?